Pricing Your Home

 Dangers of Overpricing

 • Buyers have seen all the available homes in their price range and are waiting for the "right house" to come on the market.
 That's why when a house is priced right, it sells quickly.
-The buyers are there, waiting.

 • The buyers' lender's appraiser must support the negotiated purchase price.
 Overpricing can lead to loan rejections and lost time.

 • If you set your price too high, buyers won't even bother to look at it.
-No matter how much "nicer" it is than the neighbor's.

 • Buyers and agents are aware of long market times.
 They are often hesitant to make an offer because they fear something is wrong with the property.
-There was!
-The price!
+(There was!
+The price!)

 • Buyers' agents use your overpriced house to sell properties priced at market value.